Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/unstoppable-apps/slides.md

 - Unlike PoW where voting on a chain costs something _extrinsic_ to the system, PoS has only _intrinsic_ measures to do accounting of consensus rules.
 - **Critical:** This was a problem with early naive implementations of PoS.
   Modern PoS schemes avoid this specific problem by having the security deposit and slashing for equivocation (in a few slides)
-- Good explainer, source of image: <https://golden.com/wiki/Nothing-at-stake_problem-639PVZA> <!-- markdown-link-check-disable-line -->
+- Good explainer, source of image: <https://golden.com/wiki/Nothing-at-stake_problem-639PVZA>

 ---v